 Game-based learning professional development invites teachers to try out games in a safe and supported environment, learn about game-based pedagogy, and have some fun with colleagues from across the district.
 We’ve compiled a list of the top five reasons you should pick game-based learning as your educator’s next professional development day.

 We’ve mentioned before that there are a variety of ways to implement a school or district-wide game-based learning program, and we know there’s a lot to think about before you get the ball rolling.
-Learning alongside fellow teachers and a team of implementation specialists invites educators to ask questions, play games, and brainstorm new ways these games could be used in their classrooms.
+We’ve worked with districts to create a custom-tailored educator professional development day that allows educators to play the games in a supported environment.
+Learning alongside their peers and a team of implementation specialists invites educators to ask questions, play games, and brainstorm new ways these games could be used in their classrooms.
 After an introductory game-based learning session, educators will have the skills, knowledge, and confidence to leverage game-based learning in their classrooms.
-Plus, these sessions are a great way to meet face-to-face with your implementation team to learn how to use supplemental resources that come with your program - reporting features, supplemental curriculum, etc.
+Plus, these sessions are a great way to meet face-to-face with your implementation team to learn how to use supplemental resources that come with your program – reporting features, supplemental curriculum, etc.

 In addition to the important role educators play in a game-based learning program, research has also indicated that games are most successful when they’re used in conjunction with additional classroom activities.
 Getting your educators in a room together provides them the opportunity to think collaboratively about how they can use these resources with their traditional teaching methods.
 Many game-based learning programs include supplemental curriculum, but these tools can be altered to meet the needs of your educators and students.
 We’ve also seen professional development days as a great way for educators to better understand game content and collaboratively work to match the games to individual grade-level learning outcomes and standards.